VicenteYago/AdvancedWeatherStation/index.md

 ![sensor](img/composition.png)
 Left: Interior setup with bme280.
 Right: Exterior setup with waterproof ds18b20.

-Aditonally the data is displayed on a Nextion Display (Tested on Nextion Basic Display NX4827T043 ) in which OpenWeather meteorological local data such as wind speed, min-max temperatures and weather type is also included.
+Aditonally the data is displayed on a Nextion Display (NX4827T043) in which OpenWeather meteorological local data such as wind speed, min-max temperatures and weather type is also included.

 ![visualization](img/nextion.png)
+The case is 3D printed, the files can be found in /3D folder.

 ## Useful links
 * IoTStack : https://sensorsiot.github.io/IOTstack/